 - The favourable audience — these are people who support you or your attitude and beliefs.
 However, do not take them for granted.
 Reinforce their existing attitudes and make them more grounded with facts.

-In fact, treat seek information about an audience before and during the presentation as one of the presentation skills you need.
+In fact, seek information about an audience before and during the presentation as one of the skills you need.

-In any course on presentation skills, you will learn that your speech topic will vary depending on the occasion (celebratory, just plain fun, solemn, or professional).
+In any course on presentation honing, you will learn that your speech topic will vary depending on the occasion (celebratory, just plain fun, solemn, or professional).

 A solemn occasion, calls for calm speech.
 On the other hand, if the occasion is fun and (or) celebratory, you may use light-hearted humour.